It's true: if you type 140 characters on HERO's patented design, your fingers travel 3 feet (35%) less than on QWERTY.

 It's your typing superpower, with more powers planned.
 (I'm thinking GIPHY support and text snippets.
 Got suggestions?
 Post 'em in the HERO Users Group.)

 Boring blocky keys or gaudy colors?
-Ain't nobody got time for that.
+Clearly not heroic.

 With HERO, subscribers get an elegant new theme every month.
 I'm thinking metals, nature, rich mahogany and many leather-bound keyboards...what else?
 You tell me at the HERO Users Group.